br3ndonland/R-proteomics-Nrf1/README.md

 - [Data Carpentry](http://www.datacarpentry.org/), which is sponsored by [NumFOCUS](https://www.numfocus.org/), has a [Reproducible Science Curriculum](https://github.com/Reproducible-Science-Curriculum) and holds workshops on reproducible data analysis in Python and R.
 - The Harvard [Institute for Applied Computational Science (IACS)](https://iacs.seas.harvard.edu/) provides free resources to the scientific computing community, such as the annual [Computefest](https://computefest.seas.harvard.edu/).
 See *EDA.ipynb* and *grammarofdata.ipynb* from [Computefest 2018](https://github.com/Harvard-IACS/computefest2018-pandas) for info on reproducible Exploratory Data Analysis (EDA) workflows.
 - Vincent Carey (Harvard Medical School, Brigham & Women's Hospital) provided helpful [resources](https://github.com/vjcitn/Repro2017) for reproducible data analyses associated with his Repro2017 Harvard Catalyst talk.
+- The citation style used above is my own custom style that I used in my [dissertation](http://hdl.handle.net/2142/72961).
+It combines aspects of the Nature and BioMed Central (BMC) styles.
+The style is informative, concise, and light on punctuation and formatting.

 [(Back to TOC)](#table-of-contents)